Read a version of this story in Arabic.

 The incident comes at a time of heightened tension between Ankara and Baghdad

 The Iraqi government in Baghdad denied permission Tuesday for Turkey’s energy minister to fly to the autonomous Kurdish region in northern Iraq.

 A Turkish foreign ministry official, speaking on condition of anonymity due to government protocol, confirmed to CNN reports that Energy Minister Taner Yildiz’ plane was forced to turn around in midair.

-"We had applied for flight permits.
-We were issued one, and the plane was on the move," the Turkish diplomat said.
-"But in the meantime we were notified by the Iraqis that they have banned all VIP flights to Northern Iraq."
+“We had applied for flight permits.
+We were issued one, and the plane was on the move,” said a Turkish foreign ministry official, speaking on condition of anonymity due to government protocol.
+“But in the meantime we were notified by the Iraqis that they have banned all VIP flights to Northern Iraq.”